OAA Leadership

 PRESIDENT

-Megan received her B.S. in Humane Leadership from Duquesne University and earning her M.A. in Nonprofit Management at Antioch University.
+Megan received her M.A. in Nonprofit Management at Antioch University and her B.S. in Humane Leadership from Duquesne University.
 She earned her Certified Humane Education Specialist (CHES) credential from the Academy of Prosocial Learning and her Animal-Assisted Intervention certification (CHAIS) from Oakland University.
-Additionally, Megan is the 2020 recipient of the Weller Prosocial Leadership Award and the 2025 recipient of the ‘Do Good for Dayton’ Award.
+Additionally, Megan is a 2026 Forty Under 40 Honoree, the 2020 recipient of the Weller Prosocial Leadership Award, and the 2025 recipient of the ‘Do Good for Dayton’ Award.
 She is passionate about improving the welfare of all living beings and believes education is essential in creating a more compassionate world.
 Megan resides in southwest Ohio with her husband and rescue dog, Panda.
 She spends her spare time on her yoga mat, making music with her husband, and taste-testing new plant-based recipes.

 • Kailey Leary, Esq.